ufs-community/ufs-weather-model/doc/UsersGuide/source/AutomatedTesting.rst

       subcomponents are up to date with the top of the ``develop`` branch.

    #.
 If the check is successful, build jobs are started on GHA-provided virtual machines
-      by downloading the spack-stack Docker container stored in Docker Hub.
+      by downloading the HPC-Stack Docker container stored in Docker Hub.

    #.
 Once all build jobs are successful, the created executable files are stored as
       artifacts in GHA.